 |---|---|---|

-| Contract term | BTTypically 5 years | 3CX12 months, then monthly |
+| Contract term | BTTypically 5 years | 3CXNo five-year lock-in |

-| Cost visibility | BTQuote only, no breakdown"Explore plan" on every tier. | 3CXItemised at auditSee our honest pricing page. |
+| Cost visibility | BTQuote only, no breakdown"Explore plan" on every tier. | 3CXQuoted at the scoping callSee how we price. |

 | Licence model | BTPer-seat (RingCentral) | 3CXPer-system, by simultaneous calls |